folbert/fewbricks/docs/index.md

 permalink: /
 ---

-November 2018: Please note that Fewbricks2 is very much a work in progress.
-As such, the documentation will change back and forth before the first non-beta-release.
+February 2020: Fewbricks2 is currently in beta and being tested in a cpl of live projects before the stable release.
 {: .label .label-red}

 # Fewbricks2